 Don’t use unconventional spelling

 Do not use short cuts such as shorter spellings, such as “thru” for “through.”
+Proper spelling is essential for all professional correspondence.

 Don’t use foul language

-This is just inappropriate for professional emails.
+Foul language is inappropriate for professional communication.

 Don’t include anything that you would not want published or shared

-You never know who may end up seeing your email.
+Be careful what you include in your email because you never know who may end up seeing your email.

 Don’t say mean things about others